Reactive oxygen species: Cell death

 Numerous studies have shown the pathways and associations between ROS levels and apoptosis, but a newer line of study has connected ROS levels and autophagy.
 ROS can also induce cell death through autophagy, which is a self-catabolic process involving sequestration of cytoplasmic contents (exhausted or damaged organelles and protein aggregates) for degradation in lysosomes.
 Therefore, autophagy can also regulate the cell's health in times of oxidative stress.
 Autophagy can be induced by ROS levels through many pathways in the cell in an attempt to dispose of harmful organelles and prevent damage, such as carcinogens, without inducing apoptosis.
 Autophagic cell death can be prompted by the over expression of autophagy where the cell digests too much of itself in an attempt to minimize the damage and can no longer survive.
 When this type of cell death occurs, an increase or loss of control of autophagy regulating genes is commonly co-observed.
 Thus, once a more in-depth understanding of autophagic cell death is attained and its relation to ROS, this form of programmed cell death may serve as a future cancer therapy.

 Autophagy and apoptosis are distinct mechanisms for cell death brought on by high levels of ROS.
-Aautophagy and apoptosis, however, rarely act through strictly independent pathways.
+Autophagy and apoptosis, however, rarely act through strictly independent pathways.
 There is a clear connection between ROS and autophagy and a correlation seen between excessive amounts of ROS leading to apoptosis.
 The depolarization of the mitochondrial membrane is also characteristic of the initiation of autophagy.
 When mitochondria are damaged and begin to release ROS, autophagy is initiated to dispose of the damaging organelle.
 If a drug targets mitochondria and creates ROS, autophagy may dispose of so many mitochondria and other damaged organelles that the cell is no longer viable.
 The extensive amount of ROS and mitochondrial damage may also signal for apoptosis.
 The balance of autophagy within the cell and the crosstalk between autophagy and apoptosis mediated by ROS is crucial for a cell's survival.
 This crosstalk and connection between autophagy and apoptosis could be a mechanism targeted by cancer therapies or used in combination therapies for highly resistant cancers.